xyuan04/ZCW-Interview-Problem6-TypeScript/README.md

 ![ArmyTime](ArmyTime.png)

+This "wireframe" shows just a possible layout of the app.
+Feel free to improve it.
+It should not look like that diagram!
+Look at those ugly colors, it looks like it was done by some last millennium hacker!!
 This shows a bogus logo, make, steal, copy, whatever a better one.
 This also shows a simple time chooser.
 Use any time chooser that you think is cool.